 I have been married for 46 years.
 My eight children are all grown.
 I know I was not always a good father, even though I wanted to be one.
 But with 42 grandchildren, as well as the many other children I meet every day, I welcome the chance to make up for lost time.

-The Fourth Commandment in the Bible tells us to honor both father and mother, and that when people heed this rule, things will turn out well.
+The Fifth Commandment in the Bible tells us to honor both father and mother, and that when people heed this rule, things will turn out well.
 But how can a father expect to be honored—that is, to be loved and respected—if he does not live a life worthy of these things?

-If a man is lazy, dishonest, impure or indecisive, we can expect no better in his children.
+If a man is lazy, dishonest, impure, or indecisive, we can expect no better in his children.
 On the other hand, a father who loves and respects his wife—and who leads his family with decision and dedication—is the greatest gift a child can have.
 A child’s emotional stability depends on his or her father’s example.
 Because the first five years of a child’s life are the most formative, this example should be present early on.